Images Depict Mature Plants

 Little Zebra Miscanthus Grass for Sale Online

-Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
+Little Zebra Grass is easily grown in average, medium moisture, well-drained soil in full sun to part shade.
 Tolerant of a wide range of soils from well-drained sandy soils to the heavy clays present in much of the St. Louis area.
 Prefers moist soils.
 Best in full sun.
-Less vigorous with decreased flowering and tendency to flop in too much shade.
+Less vigorous with decreased flowering and a tendency to flop in too much shade.
 Tolerant of summer heat and humidity.
-Clumps slowly expand in circumference by short rhizomes, but retain a tight clump shape.
+Clumps slowly expand in circumference by short rhizomes but retain a tight clump shape.
 Foliage should be left standing throughout the winter for visual interest and to provide protection for the crowns.

 |Mature Height:||4 Feet|